 - be attractive and enable the company to attract the talent necessary for its management and development.
-This attractiveness is analysed mainly by comparison with companies in the same sector and/or in the same environment. - ensure the alignment of the interests of the managers with those of the shareholders and those of the company's other stakeholders, within the scope of social and environmental responsibility (notably the employees).
-The evolution of compensation over time must therefore be consistent with the trends observed in the company's financial and non-financial performance. - be "acceptable" from a societal point of view.
+This attractiveness is analysed mainly by comparison with companies in the same sector and/or in the same environment. - ensure the alignment of the interests of the executive managers with those of the shareholders and those of the company's other stakeholders (notably the employees), within the scope of social and environmental responsibility.
+The evolution of compensation over time must therefore be consistent with the trends observed in the company's financial and non-financial performance.
+Amundi will be vigilant on the inclusion of ESG criteria in the variable remuneration.
+For companies belonging to the energy sector (oil & gas, power generation utilities and mining companies) a climate criteria must be included in the variable remuneration metric. - be "acceptable" from a societal point of view.
 The level and evolution of compensation should not be susceptible of forming the basis for hostile reactions harmful to the company, its image and therefore its development.
-The analysis of the pay equity ratio contributes to the assessment of this acceptability.
+The analysis of the pay equity ratio contributes to the assessment of this acceptability, - include the assumption that outstanding deferred remuneration will not be paid if serious events should occur involving questionable or illegal practices, especially in terms of risk-taking.